 The third-generation Chromecast, also known as the classic Chromecast, is the most basic Chromecast model available.
 The third-generation Chromecast doesn’t come with a remote control, though you can browse YouTube videos and ask about the weather, sports and finance using voice commands via Google Assistant.
 You will need an extra device like a Google Nest smart speaker to do this.

 The third-generation Chromecast can stream in up to 1080p HD resolution at 60fps.
 It supports iOS, Android, Windows and Mac OS, and for setup you will need a TV with an HDMI port and good internet speeds to avoid buffering and lagging.
 The Google Support center states that “All Chromecast devices require a TV with high-bandwidth Digital Content Protection (HDCP) 1.3 or higher built in.”

 The classic Chromecast is great for beginner streamers and those happy to stream from their phone.
-It supports hundreds of apps, including Netflix, Hulu, YouTube and Amazon Prime Video.
+It supports hundreds of apps, including Netflix, Hulu, YouTube and Amazon Prime Video (see our guide to the best Chromecast apps).
 You can also use this device as a second computer monitor and show photos using the Google Photos app.
 Find out more about keeping your photos safe by checking out our photo storage guide.

 Another nifty feature is that you can group your 3rd generation Chromecast with your Nest Audio speaker if you’re the proud owner of one.

 It’s also the best option for those on a budget.
 The third-generation Chromecast comes in at just $29.99, but if you’re happy to spend $20 more and want next-level capabilities (user interface, better controls), you might want to consider going with the latest model, Chromecast with Google TV.